brunomariz/next-monorepo/README.md

   ...
 ```

-- Add symbol to run dev scripts in background on apps
+- Add & to dev command to run dev scripts in background on apps

+apps/nextapp-*/package.json

 ```json
 "scripts": {